JJOverload/Deep-Learning/HerbDetector/README.md

 # Herb Detector by JJOverload

-This project aims to help create a dataset for training an image classification model, which can potentially recognize different types of herbs.
+This project aims to help create a dataset, as well as train an image classification model, which can potentially recognize different types of herbs (E.g. Rosemary, Sage, Thyme).

 -----------------------------------